kbhavani21/laravel-coding-standards/src/content/docs/laravel/Coding Standards/Using Indexes.md

 ![Using Indexes explaination](/src/assets/44_img2.png)

-As we can see now, this runs in <font color="green">1.96ms -</font>which is way faster than what we had before.
+As we can see now, this runs in <span class="text-[13px] bg-[#EDEEF3] px-2 py-1">1.96ms -</span>which is way faster than what we had before.
 This is because Indexes help us make a map (a lot of generalization here, but treat it like a directory of where to find what value in your database) of our data.
 This helps the database to run faster.